arkasha-wcdrdsl/DLAMP.core/README.md

 ## License

-DLAMP was developed by Intelligent Weather and Data Science Lab (IWDSL) at National Taiwan University.
+DLAMP was developed by XXX.
 The source code and trained model parameters in this repository are made available under the terms of the CC BY-NC-SA 4.0 license.
 You can find details [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 **The commercial use of this code and these models is forbidden.**